dcaglar/ecommerce-platform-kotlin/README.md

 This project simulates a real-world multi-seller eCommerce platform where:

 - A single order may contain products from multiple sellers.
-- Each seller must be paid independently.
+- Each seller must be paid independently (one `PaymentOrder` per seller).
-- Payment flow must handle failures, retries, and PSP timeouts robustly.
+- Payment flow handles failures, retries, PSP timeouts, and eventual consistency.
-- All communication is decoupled using Kafka events.
+- All communication is **decoupled via Kafka**.
-- Observability and fault tolerance are built-in from day one.
+- **Observability** and **fault tolerance** are built-in from day one.

 ---